CBSE Class 4 > Class 4 Notes > Mathematics (Maths Mela: New NCERT) > NCERT Solutions: Data Handling

 Ans: Yellow

-Q5: Which of the ways of representing data did you use to answer these questions and why?
+Q5: Which of the ways of representing data did you use to answer these questions, and why?

 Ans: I used the pictures of golas to count how many of each colour were eaten by Rohan and Anjali.
 This way was easy because I could see and count the golas directly to find the most and least eaten colours.
+A pictorial display is quick and clear for young children to compare counts.

 Page no. 207